PRICE TRANSPARENCY - INFORMATION

 9. More complex case a barrister will be used earlier than at the final hearing.

-The hearing and its preparation is what costs the most; which is why we try and settle early.
+The hearing and its preparation is what costs the most; which is why we try and do manage to settle most cases early; so litigating is a last resort.

 How long your case will take depends on what tribunal your case is issued.
 There is a huge backlog in the cases in Croydon and Central London Employment Tribunal.
 They just would not openly make such admissions.
 Your case can realistically take a year to 18 months from start to finish because of the tribunal backlog.